top of page

 Many people I talk to are surprised to learn that I see the inner critic as a social protector.
 It is difficult to see that the inner critic is a protector because it paradoxically undermines and attacks you to protect you from possible social shaming and shunning.
 For this reason, I often call the inner critic a "social guard," as it aims to keep you safely within learned social dictates.

-Because the inner critic is formed in childhood when your survival depended on the approval of your caregivers, authority figures and peers, it is simplistic and inflexible.
+Because the inner critic is formed in childhood, when survival depended on the approval of caregivers, authority figures, and peers, it is simplistic and inflexible.
 As you grow and mature through life, the inner critic needs to be reassessed and recalibrated to the subtleties and ambiguities of life.

 At a certain point, the inner critic is no longer an intuitive social protector, as the growing intensity of negative messages can easily outweigh the inner critic's ability to read subtle social cues.
-If you do not take a closer look at your inner critic's negative voices, over time, it becomes easier to self-criticize and accept unreasonable criticism from others.
+If you do not look closely at your inner critic's negative voices, it becomes easier to unconsciously self-criticize and accept unreasonable criticism from others over time.

-Inner Family System's Therapist Jay Earley has identified 7 different kinds of inner critics.
-Read on to see which kind of inner critic takes precedence in your inner life.
+Inner Family System's Therapist Jay Earley has identified seven different kinds of inner critics.
+Read on to see which type of inner critic takes precedence in your life.

 1. The Perfectionist

 Motivation: This critic tries to get you to do things perfectly.
-It sets very high standards for everything you do.
-It wants you to only show your best work to others.
+It sets high standards for everything you do and wants you to show only your best work to others.

-Protector Role: This social guard role tries to make sure you are perfect, so you will not be judged or rejected by others.
+Protector Role: This social guard role tries to ensure that you are perfect so that you will not be judged or rejected by others.
 Its expectations probably reflect those of people who have been important to you in the past.

 2. The Inner Controller

-Motivation: This critic tries to control your impulses: eating, drinking, sexual activity, and so on.
-It is polarized with an indulgent part, an inner addict who fears that you could get out of control at any moment.
+Motivation: This critic tries to control your impulses: eating, drinking, sexual activity, etc. It is polarized with an indulgent part, an inner addict who fears that you could get out of control at any moment.

-Protector Role: This protector tends to be harsh and shaming about your emotional coping behaviours in an effort to protect you from yourself.
+Protector Role: This protector tends to be harsh and shaming about your emotional coping behaviours to protect you from yourself.
 It is motivated to try to make you a good person who is accepted and functions well in society.

 3. The Taskmaster